Publication 939 (12/2018), General Rule for Pensions and Annuities

 • Apply for an online payment agreement (IRS.gov/OPA) to meet your tax obligation in monthly installments if you can’t pay your taxes in full today.
 Once you complete the online process, you will receive immediate notification of whether your agreement has been approved.

-• Use the Offer in Compromise Pre-Qualifier (IRS.gov/OIC) to see if you can settle your tax debt for less than the full amount you owe.
+• Use the Offer in Compromise Pre-Qualifier to see if you can settle your tax debt for less than the full amount you owe.
+For more information on the Offer in Compromise program, go to IRS.gov/OIC.

 Go to IRS.gov/Notices to find additional information about responding to an IRS notice or letter.